 - Mentor some founders with no strings attached.

 - Write a few angel checks to get skin in the game.

 - Actively listen to your startups and share your function/market expertise.

 - Be willing to open up your network.

 If you’re an entrepreneur ally, an operator helping an operator, startup advisor gigs (for equity) will come.

-Follow along on Twitter for more advice on startup advising!
+Follow along on Twitter for more startup advice!